sindresorhus/got/readme.md

 **Note:** This is not a [http.ClientRequest](https://nodejs.org/api/http.html#http_class_http_clientrequest).

-- `gotOptions` - The options that were set on this request.
+- `options` - The Got options that were set on this request.

 ##### body